-What began as a lecture, a description of a physicist’s thought process, is transformed into a galactic landscape open to any number of possibilities.
+What began as a lecture and a description of a physicist’s thought process is transformed into a galactic landscape open to any number of possibilities.
 These are not works that pretend to hold any kind of objective truth.
 Stripped of their wrapping, they are photographs of large drawings.
 Yet the process of finding, documenting and collecting them has a transmutational effect.
-The colourful equations remind us of Basquiat’s formulaic language, and the white chalk evokes Cy Twombly’s later canvases.
+The colourful equations remind us of Basquiat’s formulaic language and the white chalk evokes Cy Twombly’s later canvases.
 Each line and smudge has its own history and meaning, produced by a scientist unaware of their artistic merit.

 For his second solo show at Tristan Hoare, Guijarro will present a new body of work that extends his photographic inquiries into the connection between art and science.

 Working in collaboration with the conservation and collections departments of The Prado Museum, Madrid, The Louvre, Paris and The National Gallery, London, the artist scanned X-ray, infrared and ultra-violet renditions of Old Master paintings – including works by Uccello, van Dyck, Rubens, Delacroix, Goya and Velázquez amongst others.
 Monochromatic and energetic, the resulting photographs possess a graphic power strangely suggestive of the New York School artists or a Gerhard Richter abstract.

 The title of the new series, LEAD, refers to the presence of the metal in 17th and 18th century paint.
 This is what the X-rays show, bouncing back off lead pigments and transforming the paintings from recognisable images into otherworldly scenes, as if the viewer is given access to a separate reality below the surface paint.
 Guijarro has taken a scientific process used to demystify the paintings and in doing so, made them more unknowable, blurring the divisions between science and art.